Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Running-a-LaTeX-file.md

 When changing this template, only new run configurations created in that project will be affected.

 Open the Run/Debug Configurations by clicking on the dropdown at the top and selecting Edit Configurations.
-Then go to Templates, select LaTeX and edit it.
+Then go to Templates, select LaTeX or Latexmk and edit it.
 For more information, see [https://www.jetbrains.com/help/idea/changing-default-run-debug-configurations.html](https://www.jetbrains.com/help/idea/changing-default-run-debug-configurations.html)

 ### Changing the run configuration template for new projects